 While Stuart says that 40 per cent of the business is in the farm and rural sector, Benton Insurance Services is at the forefront of tailor-made insurance products businesses, farm, aviation, trades, marine hull and even home, contents and motor vehicle insurance, Australia wide.

-“With the business expanding again with additional very talented staff, we moved our office to Hastings.” said Stuart, whose business has grown from two to six in a relatively short time.
+“With the business expanding again with additional very talented staff, we moved our office to Hastings.” said Stuart, whose business has grown from two to eight employees in a relatively short time.
 “As experts in general insurance, we are able to go to the Australian insurance marketplace and selectively look at the offerings of hundreds of insurance providers and pick the best products for our client’s at the most economical price available.

 Then, each year, we make sure that our client is still getting the best deal by reassessing their risk, their ongoing needs and then compare that to the changing insurance landscape and any new products that may become available.
 Benton Insurance Services prides itself on building strong and enduring relationships.”

 “We are a privately owned, family business and our experienced insurance advisors work closely with our clients and utilise their insurance knowledge to help source and prepare a tailored insurance solution that works for the client.
 We work on behalf of our customers, not the insurance company.” said Stuart.